rcass/demopage/README.md

-# demopage
-Practice Demo Page
+# Practice Demo Page

+This demo pages was built using the following:
+* Foundation
+* SASS